psu-libraries/contentdmtools/readme.md

 ## PowerShell Scripts
 To run Powershell scripts, you need to first run a command to allow them.
 To do this, you will need to open Powershell with Privilege Guard and run the following command: `Set-ExecutionPolicy Unrestricted`.

+# Customizations

+Tracking for custom files, scripts, and other localizations for hosted CONTENTdm at [https://digital.libraries.psu.edu/](https://digital.libraries.psu.edu/).